jbshep/conversational-python-legacy/chapters/ch2_cond.md

     print("You are old enough to take your license exam. ")
 else:
     if age >= 14:
-        print("You may obtain a learner’s permit.")
+        print("You may obtain a learner's permit.")
     else:
         print("Perhaps you should ride a bike for now.")
 ```